flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 The internal design of the Game Boy Advance is quite impressive for a portable console that runs on two AA batteries.

 This console will carry on using Nintendo's *signature* GPU.
-Additionally, it will introduce a relatively new CPU from a UK company that will surge in popularity in the years to come.
+Additionally, it will introduce a relatively new CPU from a British company that will surge in popularity in the years to come.

 ---